-When you configure the Azure EventHub data object, specify the name of the event hub that you read from.
-After you create the data object, create a read operation to read event data from an Event Hub.
-You can then add the data object read operation as a source in streaming mappings.
+When you configure the Azure EventHub data object, specify the name of the event that you write to.
+After you create the data object, create a data object write operation to write data to an Event Hub.
+You can then add the data object write operation as a target in streaming mappings.

 You can pass any payload format directly from source to target in Streaming mappings.
 You can project columns in binary format pass a payload from source to target in its original form or to pass a payload format that is not supported.

 Streaming mappings can read, process, and write hierarchical data.
 You can use array, struct, and map complex data types to process the hierarchical data.
 You assign complex data types to ports in a mapping to flow hierarchical data.
 Ports that flow hierarchical data are called complex ports.